offgrid88/ka-blog/services/web/content/posts/template to post.md

 title: Template to post
-date: 2023-08-11
+date: 2013-08-27

-American-style dates.
-I know, I know.
-Duplicate this to post something new
+Duplicate this template to post something

 You can have:
 * Lists
 * More Lists